WWitman/swagger-node-slack/README-blog2.md

 The key to understanding how the `swagger-node-slack` API works is to look at these two files:

 * `./swagger-node-slack/api/swagger/swagger.yaml` -- This is the Swagger definition for the API.
-Note that it defines the paths, operations, and parameters for the API.
+Note that it defines the paths, operations, and parameters for the service.
 You can use the built in editor to make changes with `swagger project edit`.

 These entities tie directly to a corresponding controller file, described next.